-A graduate of the Sydney Conservatorium of Music, Oscar Gross (aka Oscar Joe) is a singer songwriter, film composer and multi instrumentalist.
+Currently based in London, a graduate of the Sydney Conservatorium of Music, Oscar Gross (aka Oscar Joe) is a singer songwriter, film composer and multi instrumentalist.
 In 2018 he won Best Original Song Composed for the Screen and already has a number of credits to his name including a co-write for the Australian feature film "A Heart Beat Away", the opening theme for the TV show Village Vets and a number of on-line movie credits.
 He plays electric and double bass, guitar, piano, ukulele, accordion and most things he puts his mind to.
-Oscar also teaches piano and guitar and regularly gigs around Sydney going by the stage name, Oscar Joe.
+Oscar also teaches piano and guitar and regularly gigs going by the stage name, Oscar Joe.
 Check out his youtube channel. https://www.youtube.com/oscarjoe

 Diego, Nora & Lionel Vincent Baldenweg